Faith Formation and Academic Excellence Since 1955

 In 1999 work on the Vision 2000 project began.
 The project was completed late in the year 2001.
 This project included the addition of an improved church entrance, a new gym, additional classrooms including a computer lab and air conditioning for the entire school building.

 In 2001-2002 the school added a full time nurse to the staff.
 In the 2002-2003 school year a full day kindergarten was introduced and a full time technology coordinator was hired.
+SCL has two working computer labs and SMART Boards are in every classroom.
+In 2013, iPads were purchased for student and faculty use.
 The school presently enjoys double classes of grades K-8.
 Full time teachers serve in the Art, Music and Physical Education departments.
 In addition we hail a strong Resource Program and we offer Spanish to all grades K-8.